hirosystems/docs/docs/platform/build-contract.md

 :::tip

-If you are new to clarity, try [Clarity Camp](https://learn.stacks.org/course/clarity-camp) to understand writing smart contracts.
+If you are new to Clarity programming, please try [Clarity Camp](https://learn.stacks.org/course/clarity-camp).

 :::

-This section helps you create your contracts using the Hiro Platform.

 If you have imported a project with no clarity contracts, you will see a window to open editor, as shown below.